 Saturday school can save schools and districts money in comparison to summer school programs, depending on transportation options offered, meals or snacks served, and the number of students attending (therefore determining the number of teachers to be paid).
 Both summer school and Saturday school programs require a financial investment; however, the rewards are well worth it.

 RAMS students have made great gains in academic achievement in recent years, and improvement is still on the rise.
 Established instructional strategies promote schoolwide success, but a culture of collective leadership and innovation keeps RAMS on the cutting edge of educational progress.
 When faced with a new challenge, RAMS faculty work together to create solutions.
 As a result, students and families benefit.
 Saturday school is one such avenue that has yielded positive results.
 How can your school adapt these ideas about Saturday school into a system to meet the needs of your own students?

-Robert Anderson Middle School in Anderson, South Carolina, held a session about its Saturday school program at the 26th Annual Model Schools Conference in Orlando, Florida, earlier this year.
-While MSC 2018 has come and gone, you can hear more thought leaders and speakers at our Leadership Academy 2018: Leading With Vision in Atlanta from Nov.
-2–4, 2018, as well as the 27th Annual Model Schools Conference in Washington, D.C., from June 23–26, 2019.
+Robert Anderson Middle School in Anderson, South Carolina, held a session about its Saturday school program at the 26th Annual Model Schools Conference in Orlando, Florida, in 2018.
+This year join more than 5,000 educators in 100+ sessions at the 31st Annual Model Schools Conference in Orlando, Florida, from June 25–28, 2023,